AlexJReid/blog/content/posts/dynamodb-complex-queries-4/index.md

 We have stored the number of `5`-rated comments in the sort key, so order will be maintained.
 When we query this GSI for `AP11`, we will set `ScanIndexForward` to `false` to get the highest numbers first.
 The `LEADERS` item will only appear in this GSI.

-Regional leaderboards are not in scope, but would be simple to achieve by populating`GSKPK` with a language suffix: `LEADERS#en` in the subsequent items.
+Regional leaderboards are not in scope, but would be simple to achieve by populating `GSKPK` with a language `LEADERS#en` in the subsequent items.

 ## Queries

 ### AP7: comment count by rating for a product